carbon-language/carbon-lang/clang/docs/UsersManual.rst

 Current limitations
 ^^^^^^^^^^^^^^^^^^^

-1. For :option:`-Rpass` to provide source location information, you need to enable debug line tables and column information.
-That is, you need to add :option:`-gmlt` (or any of the debug-generating flags) and :option:`-gcolumn-info`.
-If you omit these options, every remark will be accompanied by a note stating that line number information is missing.
+1. For :option:`-Rpass` to provide column information, you need to enable it explicitly.
+That is, you need to add :option:`-gcolumn-info`.
+If you omit this, remarks will only show line information.

 2. Optimization remarks that refer to function names will display the mangled name of the function.
 Since these remarks are emitted by the